 The NSW RFS today

-For the year ending June 2009, the NSW RFS recorded a membership of more than 2,065 rural fire brigades and 70,701 volunteers who were equipped, supported, trained and operational across the State out of 50 control centres.
+For the year ending June 2009, the NSW RFS recorded a membership of more than 2,065 rural fire brigades and 70,701 volunteers who were equipped, supported, trained and operational across the State out of 50 fire control centres.
 That same year the Service reported 4,000 tankers, 72 catering vehicles, 41 communications vehicles, 55 bulk water carriers and 2,000 qualified trainers delivering 314,680 local hours of training.
 Completed hazard reductions protected 118,021 properties and 2,773 community education programs were conducted across the State.
-In partnership with community and through the professionalism of its members, the NSW RFS continues to grow and to improve - while always promoting the ethos of volunteering.
+In partnership with the community and through the professionalism of its members, the NSW RFS continues to grow and to improve - while always promoting the ethos of volunteering.

 The 2009 Victorian fires with 173 fatalities and in excess of 750 homes lost, became a catalyst for change and a new accountability to the community.
 Some changes, to name a few, included the development of the bush fire survival plan, the change in fire danger ratings to now include severe, extreme and catastrophic and the Emergency Alert issued to fixed and mobile telephones.
 The first use by the NSW Rural Fire Service was for the Walla Walla Tip Fire, Greater Hume s44 on 19 December.
 Later in 2011 the “Fires Near Me” phone app was launched.

 In February 2011 Rob Rogers AFSM was appointed as the first Deputy Commissioner of the NSW RFS.
 In 2014 the Service purchased a BK117 helicopter VH-VRP, in October 2015 the Southern Belle DC10 arrive in NSW as part of a two year trial of large and very large air tankers and 2017 saw the first night time aerial operations on the Wuuluman fire burning between Mudgee and Wellington.